Anyline/anyline-ocr-examples-ios/AnylineFont/README.md

 Questions about the design?

-Email: hello@anyline.io
+Email: hello@anyline.com
-Website: www.anyline.io
+Website: www.anyline.com
-Twitter: @anyline_io
+Twitter: @anyline_com

 We scan for your smile.